WalletWasabi/WasabiDoc/docs/using-wasabi/ChangeCoins.md

 ## Heuristics identifying change

 One prime goal of [transaction surveillance companies](/why-wasabi/TransactionSurveillanceCompanies.md) is to identify the change coin of a Bitcoin transaction, as this is vital information for building a cluster of coins belonging to one entity.
-There are several heuristics that are used to deanonymize users.
+There are several heuristics, practical assumptions which are not guaranteed to be accurate or optimal, that are used to deanonymize users.

 ### Address reuse